Kifli

-Kifli, kiflice, kifle or kipferl is a traditional yeast bread roll that is rolled and formed into a crescent before baking.
+Kipferl, kifli, kiflice, kifle or cornuri is a traditional yeast bread roll that is rolled and formed into a crescent before baking.

-It is a common type of bread roll throughout much of central Europe and nearby countries, where it is called by different names.
+It is a common type of bread roll throughout much of central Europe and nearby countries, known by several different names.
 It is thought to be the inspiration for the French croissant, which has a very similar shape but is made with a different type of dough.